 Make 2023 a success from the offset!

 You've popped your poppers and gleefully sung "Auld Lang Syne" at the top of your lungs.
 Now, what?
 If you're hoping to start the new year with a new job, you'd better get moving.
 The month directly after Christmas can be difficult for the best of us.
 You've got to get over the hustle and bustle of seeing all your family and, possibly, travelling up and down the country.
-Add in the fact that COVID-19 is still rife and the understandable stress that that brings and you've hardly got a recipe for job search motivation.
+Add in the fact illness is rife, and the understandable stress that that brings, and you've hardly got a recipe for job search motivation.

 So, how can you change the story?
 Fortunately enough, there are plenty of ways to beat that new year slump and move forward towards your goals.
 No matter where you currently are in your job hunt, we've got you covered.
 In this guide, we'll take a look at some of the best tips to help you motivate yourself and start looking for that all-important dream job.